F3real/F3real.github.io/content/blockchain_ctf.md

 }
 ~~~

-This was really interesting challenge.
-Problem we have to solve is that call to function `withdraw` checks if `msg.sender == _user`.
+This was a really interesting challenge.
+The problem we have to solve is that call to function `withdraw` checks if `msg.sender == _user`.

-First thing I wanted to check is mapping `balances` to get key under which 0.4 ETH where stored.
+The first thing I wanted to check is mapping `balances` to get key under which 0.4 ETH where stored.

-Easiest way is to use [etherscan](https://etherscan.io/) and find `Contact creator` address for this contract.
-We can see that creator is the key under funds are put by looking at constructor for `SimpleBank`.
+The easiest way is to use [etherscan](https://etherscan.io/) and find `Contact creator` address for this contract.
+We can see that the creator is the key under funds are put by looking at the constructor for `SimpleBank`.

 Interestingly, there is no way to get keys from mapping itself in solidity.
 To verify if key we have gotten is correct, we can use: